 That brilliant yellow is the remarkable witch hazel shrub (Hamamelis virginiana), a fall and winter bloomer as welcome to the senses as spring itself.
-This deciduous shrub puts on a show of spider-shaped flowers that bloom before the leaves come out, often with a pleasing, spicy scent of allspice and honey.
+This deciduous shrub puts on a show of spider-shaped flowers that bloom before spring leaves come out, often with a pleasing, spicy scent of allspice and honey.

 Green Spring’s National Collection

 The Hamamelis, or Witch Hazels, of Green Spring Gardens became an official Plant Collections Network (PCN) collection in 2006.
 PCN, a part of the American Public Gardens Association, is a network of botanical gardens and arboreta that coordinate preservation of germplasm, the living tissue from which a plant can grow, i.e. seed or a plant part.
 Member gardens make germplasm available for studies, evaluation, breeding and research.

 Green Spring Gardens has more than 215 Hamamelis plants and 110 different types or unique taxa.
 Nearly 150 of those plants are found in the Entrance Garden and the Overflow Parking Lot Garden.
 The second largest collection is in the Spring House Overlook, with more than two dozen plants.
 Another four dozen plants are scattered throughout other gardens at Green Spring, including the Virginia Native Plant Garden.
 Green Spring Gardens' Witch Hazel Collection is one of three PCN collections focused on Hamamelis.
 The Dawes Arboretum and the Bartlett Tree Research Laboratories and Arboretum also have collections.